-Dental Crowns: Farmington is Covered
+Dental Crowns Have Farmington Covered

 If you're self-conscious about cracked, broken, decayed, or worn teeth, we can bring back your healthy, natural-looking smile with dental crowns, also called caps.
 A crown can return structure, strength, and function to a tooth with extensive decay or damage.
 Designed to fit snugly and function as a healthy tooth, a crown will protect your tooth from further damage and preserve the jaw's correct natural alignment.

-What is a Crown Made of?
+What is a Dental Crown Made of?

 We use precious metal, porcelain pressed (or fused) to metal, or all-porcelain crowns.
 To maintain a fully white smile, we recommend all-ceramic crowns.
 Our precise color-matching system allows us to find the right shade of porcelain to blend with your natural tooth color.
 Porcelain crowns are also extremely durable and long lasting, and these benefits make them popular with dentists as well as patients.

-How is a Crown Fitted?
+How is a Dental Crown Fitted?

 Typically, we can design, fit, and place your crowns in just a couple of short appointments.
 At the first appointment, Dr. Metzger will prepare the tooth that needs a crown and take impressions, so our dental lab can fabricate a crown that fits evenly between your other teeth and does not interfere with your bite.